Sumathi-chennuri/PRODIGY_INFOTECH_GenAI/README.md

 Image Generation with Pre-trained Models

-tilize pre-trained generative models like DALL-E-mini or Stable Diffusion to create images from text prompts.
+Utilize pre-trained generative models like DALL-E-mini or Stable Diffusion to create images from text prompts.

 TASK-3